Spring Garden Revival

 Contact Marblehead's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

 Marblehead residents benefit from robust municipal mulch and yard waste programs coordinated by the Department of Public Works.
 Seasonal mulch distribution typically occurs in spring and fall, with bulk pickup available at designated locations.
 Residents must display a valid permit or sticker for access.
 Finished compost and mulch blends are produced from municipal tree maintenance and storm debris, ensuring sustainable material sourcing.
 Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours, with permit and fee requirements.
+The Transfer Station enforces these standards, with posted hours, permit requirements, and applicable fees.
 Municipal mulch is free or low-cost, while regional suppliers offer certified organic hardwood (30-50/cubic yard), shredded bark (35-60/cubic yard), and decorative stone (50-100/cubic yard).
-All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and disease-free.
+All materials must be clean, pesticide-free, properly aged (6-12 months for wood chips), and certified disease-free.
+For more information or to coordinate yard waste disposal:

 Marblehead Department of Public Works